 They discuss different understandings of female presentation, emphasis on male characteristics in diagnostic questionnaires, the ability girls have to mask characteristics and achieve successfully at school and university while struggling in other areas, and the cut off scoring levels in diagnostic tests being less applicable to girls.

-Many women are not diagnosed with AS until they learn about AS when a young son is diagnosed.
+Many young women are diagnosed with AS in their 20s.
+Increasingly books are being written about the lived experience of being undiagnosed through teenage years and the changes that can occur after a diagnosis.
+Some women learn about AS when a young son is diagnosed.
 Others learn about AS when they seek treatment for eating disorders, depression, and anxiety in late adolescence or adulthood.

 It is universally accepted there is currently no cure for AS.
 Current research efforts in the fields of genetics and neuroimaging are moving in the direction of new diagnostic tools – perhaps, in future, blood tests and MRIs may be possible – but not in near future.
 Currently, diagnostic assessments involve the use of time consuming observational tools and processes by experienced clinicians.